NeoRise456/MyVete-Recreation/README.md

 # MyVete-Recreation
-recreation with data structures of MyVete system
+recreation in C++ of MyVete system with data structures